112101011/Computer-Architecture-5-stage-RISC-V-pipeline./README.md

 ![pic11](https://github.com/112101011/5-stage-RISC-V-pipeline./assets/111628378/82e9c3bd-70d8-4a8a-8719-580318a9378e)

 ## Datapath:

+### Features of this data path:

+Our main motive of this project is to come close as much as possible to the actual RISC-V pipelined data path.
+The following features are included in this data path:
+1) Pipelined data path: which allows multiple subtasks to be carried out simultaneously  using independent resources.
+2) Important components of Data path: <br/>
+   a) 20 32-bit instruction cache. (can be increased based on requirements) <br/>
+   b) Program Counter. <br/>
+   c) Instruction decoder.
+(R-type, I-type, S-type) <br/>
+   d) 32 64-bit register file. <br/>
+   e) Immediate Generator. <br/>
+   f) 64-bit ALU(addition, subtraction, multiplication) <br/>
+   g) 20 64-bit Data cache. (can be increase based on requirements) <br/>
+   h) Pipeline registers(IF/ID, ID/EX, EX/MEM, MEM/WB) <br/>
+   i) Control Unit.
+(Generate control signals) <br/>
+   j) Forwarding unit. <br/>

 ![pic6](https://github.com/112101011/5-stage-RISC-V-pipeline./assets/111628378/8961486e-6f1c-4cd8-9818-44850725064e)
 Note: Red wires depict the input and output of forwarding logic.
 The number in orange color boxes depict the number of bits.